 Turning Data into Strategy: The Role of Market Research

 Market research plays a crucial role in business strategy by analysing consumer data to guide decision-making.
-It provides insights into customer behaviours and preferences, helping businesses shape product development and marketing strategies to minimise risk and find hidden opportunities.
+It provides insights into customer behaviors and preferences, helping businesses shape product development and marketing strategies to minimise risk and find hidden opportunities.

 What is market research?